balaji1974/spring-functions/README.md

 This will fetch all the records using our lambda function

-12. Monitoring the log
+7. Monitoring the log
 Go to Cloud Watch -> Logs Group -> (Select our function) -> (click on the appropriate log stream)

-That's it.
-We have created our first Function and executed it on Cloud using Spring Cloud Function
+ 8. We have now run our Spring Cloud Function using AWS Adapter

 ```